-contact-denmark@lists.icos-ri.eu +45 4525 2158

-www.icos-denmark.dk

-station of ICOS Denmark
+ICOS DENMARK FOCAL POINT

-Zackenberg Fen: an Ecosystem
+Thomas Friborg Professor University of Copenhagen Denmark contact-denmark@lists.icos-ri.eu +45 3532 2574 www.icos-denmark.dk Zackenberg Fen: an Ecosystem station of ICOS Denmark

 The role of ICOS Denmark

 The role of ICOS Denmark is to contribute to the ICOS RI with stations in the characteristic ecosystems of Denmark and Greenland.
 In addition, ICOS Denmark runs an Atmosphere station at the north-eastern tip of Greenland.
 The Greenlandic stations make an important arctic contribution to ICOS RI.
 If funding can be obtained, ICOS Denmark would like to include an Atmosphere station on the Danish west coast and contribute to the Ocean network, especially in the arctic seas.